-A third and new prudential indicator for 2023/24 is the Liability Benchmark (LB).
+The Liability Benchmark is the third prudential indicator for 2023/24.
 The Authority is required to estimate and measure the LB for the forthcoming financial year and the following two financial years, as a minimum.

 There are four components to the LB: -